Emerging Leaders Summer Academy

 Tuition & Fees

 The Emerging Leaders Summer Academy program tuition is $7,500.
 Tuition covers all classes, course materials, housing, meals and activities.
 Transportation from Sky Harbor International airport to Glendale and then on to Flagstaff with a scheduled return at Academy completion is included.
-International or out-of-state Emerging Leaders that desire late arrival/early departure are responsible for the costs of their transportation.
-To hold a space, a completed application (click for application) and a $750 deposit, which will be applied to Academy tuition, are due at the time the application is submitted.
+International or out-of-state Emerging Leaders who desire late arrival/early departure are responsible for the costs of their transportation.
+To hold a space, a completed application (click for application) and a $750 deposit*, which will be applied to Academy tuition, are due at the time the application is submitted.
 Once we receive and review your completed application, LDI staff will schedule either a telephone or Skype call to interview the prospective candidate, and an enrollment decision will be made.
 If the student is accepted, a $750 deposit is required and will be returned if the Emerging Leader candidate is not accepted or withdraws by May 1, 2018.